 Sensei Serrian cross trains in Kyuki-do and received her first degree black belt in that style in April 2017.
 She also studies Hapkido and is currently a purple belt.

-When not teaching Yoshukai, Sensei Serrian works as a children’s instructor at AKF Athens Martial Arts.
+When not teaching Yoshukai, Sensei Serrian is a graduate student at the University of Georgia and works as the children’s instructor at AKF Athens Martial Arts.

 In day to day life, Hali strives to continue growing as a person and a martial artist.